Dog Cremation Cost: Complete 2026 Guide

 Cost by dog size

 Most providers price by weight class.
-Some round generously, so a 75-lb dog might be charged at the “large” tier even though they're technically extra-large.
-Always ask before assuming.
+Some round generously, so a borderline pet might be charged at the next tier up even though they're technically smaller.
+Always confirm before assuming.

 Average private cremation pricing by size (national, 2026)